xiaopeng12138/MaiDXR/README.md

 # MaiDXR
-This is a VR Arcade Simulator
+Open Source VR Arcade Simulator

 # About this fork
 - This project is a update of https://github.com/xiaopeng12138/MaiMai-VR.